exercism/v3/languages/swift/exercises/concept/arrays/.docs/instructions.md

 ## 3. Insert a card at the of top the stack

-Return a copy of the stack with the new card provided added to the top of the stack.
+Implement the function `insert(_:atTopOf:)` that returns a copy of the stack with the new card provided added to the top of the stack.

 ```swift
 let newCard = 8